strohne/volker/README.md

 ## Installation

 As with all other packages you’ll have to install the package first.
-You can install the development version from GitHub using remotes:
+You can install the development version from GitHub using remotes (if asked, skip the updates):

     if (!require(remotes)) { install.packages("remotes") }
     remotes::install_github("strohne/volker")